oliverstickel/oliverstickel.github.io/index.md

 ## Experience

-`2024-2026`
+`2024-2025`
-**Project manager / lab leader**.
-I worked at the [Makerspace](https://uni-stuttgart.de/makerspace) at Uni Stuttgart on management, daily operations and on multiple projects (see below). *University of Stuttgart*.
+**Project and Lab Manager**.
+Strategic development, management, and daily operations of the Makerspace.
+Focus on infrastructure, public procurement, and the establishment of safe operational concepts.
+Project work/lead on creating a new sustainability lab and a new Mixed-Reality lab. *University of Stuttgart*.

 `2020-2023`
-**Lab leader**.
-I was involved in the setup of [RUB-Makerspace](https://makerspace.rub.de) as deputy general manager as well as lab leader for the Digital Lab and the Plastics Lab.
-RUB-Makerspace is a 2000sqm space with a team of 16 people and multiple (sub-)labs. *Ruhr-Universität Bochum*.
+**Deputy General Manager / Lab Leader**.
+Operational setup and management of a 2,000 sqm innovation space, including technical and disciplinary leadership of a 15-person team.
+Core responsibilities included project management, budgeting, execution of public procurement processes, and the implementation of comprehensive compliance and safety concepts. *Ruhr-Universität Bochum*.

 `2015-today`
 **Self-employed researcher, consultant, educator**.
 Consultation work for organizations interested in Fab Labs, Makerspaces and Community Innovation Spaces.
 Public and private grant proposals.
 Teaching.
-Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/shop/handbuch-fab-labs/)".
+Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/beratung/handbuch-fab-labs/)".

 `2015-2019`
 **Researcher, project manager, educator**.
 After graduating, I stayed at Uni Siegen to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
 Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*.

 `2014-2019`
 **Guest researcher, consultant**.
-Field research, consultations and development of joint project proposals in/with collaborators from the Middle East. *University of Birzeit, Univ. of Technology Oman, Goethe Institute, others*, (mostly) Palestine.
+Field research, consultations and development of joint project proposals in/with collaborators from the Middle East. *University of Birzeit, Univ. of Technology Oman, Goethe Institute, others*.

 `2013-2019`
-**Founder and manager**.
-I founded [Fab Lab Siegen](https://fablab-siegen.de) and managed it on its journey from a student initiative in a literal storage room on campus outside the city through many locations to a big, wonderful, colorful, open and community-oriented space with a funded team and filled with people, ideas, tools and machines right in the city center. *Siegen*.
+**Founder and Manager**.
+I founded [Fab Lab Siegen](https://fablab-siegen.de) and managed it on its journey from a student initiative in a literal storage room on campus to a fully funded 250 sqm facility right in the city center.
+It was *my baby*, and I oversaw everything from initial grant proposals and procurement to team leadership, building it into a big, wonderful, colorful, and community-oriented space. *University of Siegen*.

 `2009-2015`
 **TA, student researcher**.
 Teaching assistant (mostly in HCI), research assistant (mostly with qualitative field work), IT and media tech support/maintenance. *Universities of Siegen and Duisburg-Essen*.